 The Greek Islands Of The Dodecanese Group

-The Dodecanese island group is on the South-East side of the Aegean, between the Cyclades and Turkey.
+The Dodecanese island group is in the south-east of the Aegean, between the Cyclades and Turkey.
 It consists of 165 large and small islands, of which 26 have permanent residents.

-The major ones in the group are Agathonisi, Astypalaia, Chalki, Kalymnos, Karpathos, Kasos, Kastellorizo, Kos, Lipsi, Leros, Nisyros, Patmos, Rhodes, Symi, Tilos.
+The major islands in the group are Agathonisi, Astypalaia, Chalki, Kalymnos, Karpathos, Kasos, Kastellorizo, Kos, Lipsi, Leros, Nisyros, Patmos, Rhodes, Symi and Tilos.

 Medieval architecture, romance and history

-These islands are famous for medieval architecture, as well as their blend of history and romance, which fills up their small alleys.
+These islands are famous for medieval architecture, as well as their blend of history and romance, which permeates their small alleys.

 Rhodes is the “medieval island” of Greece best known for its fortified port, seven gates, characteristic stag statue, and palace of the Grand Master.
-The Old Town lies inside historical walls.
-However, once you exit these them, you will find a more modern version which includes cosmopolitan restaurants, shops, and bars.
+The Old Town lies inside ancient walls, but once outside them, you will find a more modern town which has cosmopolitan restaurants, shops, and bars.

-In addition, Kos is also famous for its medieval architecture.
-An island full of history, it houses the same plane tree under which Hippocrates, the father of western medicine, used to teach.
-It is the oldest tree in Europe at more than 2500 years of age.
+Kos is also famous for its medieval architecture.
+On this island full of history, you can visit the ancient plane tree under which Hippocrates, the father of western medicine, used to teach.
+It is one of the oldest trees in Europe at more than 2500 years of age.

 Patmos is a smaller and less busy island, though of great historical and religious importance.
-St John the Apostle lived here, and it is where he wrote the New Testament of the Bible.
+St John the Apostle was exiled here, and it is where he wrote the Revelation of Jesus Christ, the final book of the Bible.

 Kalymnos, Prerimos and Karpathos are paradise islands, with beautiful beaches, seaside villages and breathtaking vistas.
 They each offer unforgettable hiking adventures, and picturesque villages that will take visitors on a journey back in time.